1UC1F3R616/SP-Compiler/README.md

 </br>

-Phases of compiler are kept general:
+Phases of compiler is kept general:

     Source program
         ⬇